Skip to content

 State agencies may not use appropriated money to hire lobbyists or to influence elections or legislation.

-Prohibition on hiring lobbyists
+Prohibition on Hiring Lobbyists

 A state agency may not use appropriated money, or any money under its control, to hire a lobbyist as a regular full-time, part-time or contract employee.